 - the probationary period has expired prior to the filing of the violation

 The Law Offices of Powers Sellers & Finkelstein, PLC has reputable attorneys who are very familiar with the probation process and the defenses that may be asserted.
-If you have been arrested for a violations of probation, call today for a free consultation.
+If you have been arrested for a violation of probation, call today for a free consultation.
 Let our attorneys begin working on your case. immediately because time is very important in probation violation cases.
 Our attorneys will advise what steps you should take to increase your chances of staying out of jail.
 Being proactive will most certainly help your case.

 A technical violation of probation is a violation of conditions of probation other than committing a new law violation.
 Examples of technical violations are as follow:

-- Failure to submit to drug test
+- Failure to submit to a drug test

 - Curfew violation